 The general types of investments to choose from are stocks, bonds, real estate, cash, commodities, and cash-value life insurance.
 Each of these has pros and cons that will weigh on you depending on what your attitude toward investing is.
 For instance, investments can have high risk or low risk.
 You have to figure out where your comfort level is on that score.
 You also have to weigh the liquidity of your investment.
 This is how quickly you can convert your investment into cash without losing your principal.
 That can be an important factor depending if you are investing for the short-term or long-term.

 To help balance out your investments, it is a good idea to select a variety of vehicles in which to place your money.
-Ray Dalio, the founder of the world’s biggest hedge fund firm, Bridgewater Associates is the 25th richest man in America and 48th in the world according to Forbes’2016 lists.
+Ray Dalio, the founder of the world’s biggest hedge fund firm, Bridgewater Associates is the 25th richest man in America.
 He has been investing since he was 12 years old and is famous for his “All Weather Portfolio” investment philosophy.
 This concept balances out the different pros and cons of each type of investment.
 This “All Weather Portfolio” has produced a 10% return with an average loss of just under 2%.
 He breaks down the portfolio and suggests you put 30% in stocks, 15% in intermediate-term bonds (7 to 10 years in maturity), and 40% in long-term bonds (20 to 25 in maturity).
 The stability of the bonds counters the volatility of the stocks.
 He rounds out the portfolio with 7.5% in gold and 7.5% in commodities.
 The reason is that you want your portfolio to have a hedge against inflation, and rapid inflation can hurt both stocks and bonds.

 While I agree wholeheartedly with Mr. Dalio’s philosophy and asset allocation, my only enhancement will be to use a general account based cash value life insurance as an alternative to long-term bond allocation.
 It creates tax-efficiency and adds the advantage of death benefits into the equation.

 The following chart is the comparison of the main six asset classes by the average long-term return, risk category, liquidity, and tax efficient yield.
 Expenses are not listed since that variable fluctuates greatly between companies.
-This does give you a general picture of what to expect, but it is always best to talk to discuss specifics with your financial advisors and what works best for you.
+Once you understand the real return potential from following table, the role of expenses become very important.
+We believe in no-load index funds for your stocks, bonds and commodities allocation.